AstraZeneca/Omicsfold/README.md

 ### Analysis of mixOmics Output

-Once a `mixOmics` model has been fitted, InterFold can be used to perform a number of visualisation and data extraction functions.
+Once a `mixOmics` model has been fitted, OmicsFold can be used to perform a number of visualisation and data extraction functions.
 Below is a brief list of the functionality provided.
 While these are well documented in the R help system, descriptions of how to use each function can also be found in the